russelldb/try-try-try/2011/riak-core-the-vnode/README.md

               ],
         {ok, #state { partition=Partition, reg=Reg }}.

-The entry vnode needs to track the stat updates as they are sent in.
+The stats vnode needs to track the stat updates as they are sent in.

     init([Partition]) ->
         {ok, #state { partition=Partition, stats=dict:new() }}.